egendata/docs/content/phone-app/_index.md

 **Android specific prerequisites:**

 *We use [travis file encryption](https://docs.travis-ci.com/user/encrypting-files/) for handling all the relevant secrets for the android build and deploy step.
-In the `.travis.yml`s android `before_install` step, we decrypt those files that are available in the build context as secrets and we decrypt them and put them in the right directories.
+In the `.travis.yml`s android `before_install` step, we decrypt those files that are available in the build context as secrets and put them in the right directories.
 The files are the **google_play.json**, **release.keystore**, and the **gradle.properties**.*

 - Google dev console development team.
 - Secret JSON file with android specific signing details.
 Get from Google dev console.